 In Cinemas This Week

 Nominated for 6 Oscars, including Best Leading Actress (Gabourey Sidibe), Supporting Actress (Mo'Nique) and Writing (Screenplay Based on Material Previously Produced or Published), this adaptation of gritty urban bleakness is sure to provoke some tears and anger for its laying bare of modern illiteracy in African-American teens.
 The book is highly regarded by many critics, but a cinema adaptation could easily push it towards the sentimental.
-The big meaningful "issue" movie of the season, produced by Tyler Perry & Oprah
+The big meaningful "issue" movie of the season, produced by Tyler Perry & Oprah Winfrey, so expect to be moved in some way.

 Mel Gibson returns to duty in front of camera after a six year hiatus, as a cop who begins a vigilante investigation when his daughter, who works at a nuclear research facility, is gunned down on the family porch and dies in his arms.
 This highly charged thriller involves corporate cover-ups on a global level, some quite jarring violence and a dizzying array of twists at every possible point in the plot.
-Directed by New Zealander Martin Campbell (Casino Royale, The Legend of Zorro)
+Directed by New Zealander Martin Campbell (Casino Royale, The Legend of Zorro).

 "Rom-Com" regulars Hugh Grant and Sarah Jessica Parker team up in this story of a New York couple whose relationship is in turmoil after witnessing a murder.
 To cope, they are sent to Wyoming.
 Hilarity (hopefully) ensues.
 Co-starring Mary Steenburgen, Sam Elliott and Elizabeth Moss.
 From writer/director Marc Lawrence (Music & Lyrics, Two Weeks Notice).